ksoloti/ksoloti-shield-template/README.md

 All pins in this template have been realized as single-pin footprints so you can delete whichever pins you don't need and claim back some space for your design.

 The included mounting holes are also optional.
 You can delete them if they conflict with your part placement (the headers make a solid enough connection), although it is recommended you keep the two top (north) holes to maintain a solid connection when plugging your USB cables.
-M3 standoffs with 12mm length are just about the right height.
+M3 standoffs with 12mm length are the most suitable parts here.

 # Top view